Off Season (novel)

 Off Season is a horror novel written by Jack Ketchum and initially published by Ballantine Books in 1980.
 It was Ketchum's first novel and was partially based upon the legend of Sawney Bean, which also inspired Wes Craven's 1977 cult classic horror film The Hills Have Eyes.

-The novel was released, with many well-known publications attacking its depictions of extreme violence.
-Critical reaction to it was so strong, in fact, that Ballantine actually stepped back from supporting the novel.
+When the novel was released, many well-known publications attacked its depictions of extreme violence.
+Critical reaction to it was so strong that Ballantine stepped back from supporting the novel.
 Despite initially strong sales, the publisher decided to withdraw it from circulation after the first printings were sold out.
 In 1999, the novel was picked up for re-publication by Cemetery Dance Publications and was released in an "unexpurgated edition" that featured some of the gore that Ballantine initially made Ketchum trim as well as his original, bleaker ending.

 Plot

 A group of six friends from New York City rent a house in Dead River, Maine for a weeklong vacation.
 The day they arrive a woman is fished from the ocean, claiming she was ambushed by a group of feral children.
 Hidden for years from civilization, a clan of cannibalistic, inbred savages stalk the area for whatever meat they can find.

 Carla arrives at the rental house to clean a day before the other five friends arrive.
 The house is well off the beaten path, tucked away and private.
 By night an unnaturally large man watches through the window.

 The local sheriff is alerted to a woman having been found in the ocean with distinct, whip-like wounds on her back.
 The Jane Doe is unconscious till the next day when she reports that she exited her vehicle to help a little girl who was wandering in the road past midnight.
 This was the beginning of a trap in which she was surrounded by ghastly children who chased her with switches and attempted to kill her.
 This report resonates with the sheriff, reminding him of a tale the local drunk tells.
 After interviewing the drunk the sheriff is certain danger is present, sparking an in-depth investigation.

-Later in the evening the 5 friends arrive, most notably Carla's sister Marjie and Carla's ex-boyfriend Nick.
+Later that evening, the five friends arrive, most notably Carla's sister Marjie and Carla's ex-boyfriend Nick.
 As they settle in for the night the living room window bursts open.
-Carla's boyfriend, Jim, is killed, and Carla is dragged though the window.
+Carla's boyfriend, Jim, is killed, and Carla is dragged through the window.
 The four remaining friends startle and soon find themselves surrounded by an unknown enemy.
 They soon realize, as Carla is killed, cooked, and eaten, that their enemy is a family of cannibals.

 An attempt to escape fails as the four friends frantically sprint to one of their cars, only to realize both have been tampered with.
 Nick, however, remembers that Jim had secretly brought a gun with him and grabs it from the trunk.
 Marjie, Nick, and Nick's girlfriend Laura make it back into the house safely, but Marjie's boyfriend Dan is killed.